Claudio Giráldez

-Claudio Giráldez González (born 24 February 1988) is a Spanish professional football coach and former player.
-He is the current manager of La Liga club Celta Vigo.
+Claudio Giráldez González (born 24 February 1988) is a Spanish professional football manager and former player who played as a left back.
+He is the manager of La Liga club Celta Vigo.

 Playing career

 Born in O Porriño, Pontevedra, Galicia, Giráldez joined Real Madrid's youth setup in 2001, from hometown side Porriño Industrial.
 He made his senior debut with the C-team during the 2006–07 season, in Tercera División.

 In 2007, after one appearance with Real's reserves in Segunda División B, Giráldez moved to cross-town rivals Atlético Madrid and was assigned to the B-team also in the third division.

 Giráldez returned to his home region in 2009, joining fellow third tier side Pontevedra.
 He signed for Ourense in the fourth level on 28 July 2011, helping in their promotion to the third division in his first season; he left the latter club in May 2013.

 On 17 June 2013, Giráldez agreed to a deal with Coruxo in the third level.
 After being sparingly used during the campaign, he returned to his first club Porriño in 2014, where he scored a career-best eight goals during the 2015–16 season.

 Giráldez helped Porriño in their promotion to the fourth division in 2018, and retired in the following year, aged 31.